 Once available, the results of the DJJ PREA audit findings will be posted on this website.

 State Governors are required to certify compliance with the PREA standards for facilities under the state’s “operational control.”
 For DJJ, this would be limited to our eight facilities; however the Department of Corrections and Department of Public Safety facilities are also included in the Governor’s certification.
 The Governor’s certification is due each year by May 15th.

-Once available, Alaska's PREA Certification information will be available (here).
+Once available, Alaska's PREA Certification information will be posted on this website.